If I only had 30 minutes to exercise on my lunch break, I’d do this full-body dumbbell workout

 When we exercise, it sends more oxygen and nutrients around the body, helping the cardiovascular system work more efficiently.
 And when our heart and lung health improve, it gives us more energy to tackle everyday chores.

-Another bonus of exercise is it triggers the release of endorphins, those lovely feel-good chemicals that reduce stress and pain and increase feelings of well-being and happiness.
+Another bonus of exercise is that it triggers the release of endorphins, those lovely feel-good chemicals that reduce stress and pain and increase feelings of well-being and happiness.
 This can help you feel less tired and improve energy levels.

 Get the Fit&Well Newsletter